AlfieKunz/Chess-Tournament/README.md

 ## Features and Highlights

-**Tournament & Match Engine**
-✅ Fully configurable head-to-head tournaments — set the number of games and per-move thinking time at launch.
-✅ Automatic colour-swap fixtures: once half the match-up is complete, every starting position is replayed with colours reversed to cancel out first-move bias.
-✅ Live pause/resume — hit Space mid-tournament to freeze play, view a running scoreboard and an ETA, then resume with another keystroke.
-✅ Self-healing invalid-game handling: any game that throws an exception (illegal move, engine fault, etc.) is excluded from the results and logged separately rather than halting the tournament.
-✅ Auto-adapts the total match count if the opening-position library runs out early, instead of crashing.
-✅ Rolling and final scoreboards, including elapsed and extrapolated remaining tournament time.

-**Multi-Version AI Compatibility ("Plug & Play")**
+### Version Comparer
+✅ Fully configurable head-to-head Chess AI tournaments, with granular controls of AI models and their settings (eg: transposition tables, aspiration window width, PVS, bitmasked move generation, move-reduction thresholds, etc) for controlled configuration testing), opening positions, and time control.
+✅ Unbias games handling, by allowing each player to play as both white and black for each position (swaps once half the match-up is complete).
-✅ Loads two independently-versioned AI builds side-by-side via separate namespace imports — swap either engine without touching the tournament logic.
+✅ "Plug & Play" mechanics for easily loading two independently-versioned AI builds side-by-side via separate namespace imports — swap either engine without touching the tournament logic.
-✅ Automatic legacy-version detection, parsed straight from each engine's semantic version string.
-✅ Legacy 'Multiple-Depth Multithreading' emulation — for pre-v7.0 engines lacking native iterative deepening, five parallel searches are launched at staggered depths (extending further if time allows) to reconstruct modern iterative-deepening performance externally.
-✅ Native iterative-deepening handler for modern engines, seeding each depth's search with the previous depth's best move to sharpen alpha-beta pruning.
-✅ Forced-mate short-circuiting — the moment any thread reports a forced checkmate, every sibling search thread is aborted instantly.
-✅ Material-adaptive search depth, scaling logarithmically with the pieces remaining so both AIs dig deeper automatically as the game heads into the endgame.
-✅ Mate-distance-aware depth capping, so a confirmed forced mate is searched only as deep as needed to deliver it.
-✅ Per-engine tunable search parameters (transposition tables, aspiration window width, PVS, bitmasked move generation, move-reduction thresholds) for controlled configuration testing.

-**Time Control**
-✅ Shared, configurable per-move thinking time for both AIs.
-✅ Three-tier time-overrun handling: a clean abort once a move is ready, an escalated warning with bonus time if a player stalls, and a forced 2-ply 'emergency' search if a legacy engine blows its budget twice in a row.

-**Arbiter & Rules Enforcement**
-✅ Full endgame detection — checkmate, stalemate, threefold repetition, and the 50-move rule.
-✅ Draw-by-insufficient-material detection, covering K v K, K v K+minor piece, and K+B v K+B on matching bishop colour complexes.
-✅ From-scratch Zobrist hashing engine (random 64-bit key generation, full position/castling-rights/en-passant hashing) as a fallback repetition detector for engines that can't track it natively.
-✅ Independent game-history tracking for each engine.

-**Live Terminal Visualisation**
-✅ Colour-coded Unicode board rendering, distinguishing piece colour and light/dark squares at a glance.
-✅ Real-time search depth and evaluation readout alongside the board.
-✅ Live-scrolling PGN transcript printed beside the board, with overflow handling for very long games.
-✅ Non-scrolling, self-refreshing display — the board, evaluation, and transcript redraw in place each move instead of filling the console with scrollback.
-✅ Custom score formatter, converting raw evaluations into standard notation (e.g. +2.3, or +M5 for mate-in-5).
-✅ Colour-coded win/loss/draw scoreboard with a proportional ASCII progress bar that resizes to fit the console width.
-✅ 'Outclass' tracking — flags starting positions where one AI won as both White and Black, a stronger dominance signal than a raw win tally.
+✅ Detection and graceful external adaptation of legacy Chess AI features, such as old approaches to multithreading (five per-depth thread allocation, vs newer iterative deepening), Option Strict, logarithmic material-adaptive starting search depth (CalculateAbsoluteDepth), extending of allocated time if needed, etc.
+✅ Full chess endstate detection: checkmates, stalemates (no legal moves, or insufficient material), threefold repetitions, and the 50-move rule.
+For legacy AIs, the latter two are handled externally via a robst Zobrist hashing engine (random 64-bit key generation, full position/castling-rights/en-passant hashing), and per-game position tracking.
+✅ Native iterative deepening and advanced forced-mate completion (and future depth allocation) for modern engines.
+✅ Escalated warnings if a player is unable to make a move in the allocated time (initial warning, emergency forced 2-ply search).
+✅ Robust handling of invalid moves and games: detection of illegal moves, and safe crashing of players, logging, and exclusion from the results.
+✅ Well-packed, colourful, and intuitive live showcase of each game, using a colour-coded unicode board rendering, real-time search depth and evaluation, live-scrolling (self-refreshing) PGN transcript, initial and current FEN.
+✅ In-depth tournament statistics available throughout the match-up, using colourful win-loss ratio graphics, including win-loss graphics, elapsed time, and AI 'outclasses' (for where a player won a position as both white and black).
+✅ Live pause / resume feature (via SPACE), with updated scorings and tournament statistics (including elapsed and extrapolated remaining tournament time).

-**Opening Position Generator (Python + Stockfish)**
+### Opening Position Generator
-✅ Standalone tool for building a curated bank of fair, balanced starting positions to feed the tournament.
+✅ Standalone tool for building a curated bank of fair, balanced starting positions (from top-level human games from the Lichess Elite Databse) to feed the tournament.
-✅ Sources genuine positions from human master games via the Lichess Elite PGN database, rather than synthetic setups.
+✅ Filtering of equal positions via evaluations from Stockfish.
-✅ Early-game-biased random move sampling within a configurable move-number window.
+✅ Early-game-biased random move sampling, within a configurable move-number window.
-✅ Stockfish equality filter — only positions within a configurable centipawn threshold of dead level are accepted, keeping every starting point genuinely fair.
-✅ Minimum piece-count floor, filtering out over-simplified endgame positions.
+✅ Filtering of minimum piece count, filtering out over-simplified endgame positions.
-✅ Minimum remaining-game-length filter, ensuring every sampled position still has a real contest ahead of it.
+✅ Filtering of minimum remaining-game-length filter, filtering out positions that don't have much contest ahead of them.
-✅ Enforces White-to-move and de-duplicates identical FENs via a hash set.
 ✅ Randomised game-skipping between samples to maximise positional diversity.
 ✅ Automatic PGN wraparound if the source database is exhausted before the target count is reached.
 ✅ Live progress logging and total-runtime benchmarking.
-✅ Configurable target position count and Stockfish analysis depth.
-✅ Clean output file: standard starting position followed by a sorted, de-duplicated FEN list.

-✅ Graceful adaptation of old Chess AI features, such as old approaches to multithreading (per-depth thread allocation, vs newer iterative deepening), Option Strict, etc.

 ---